Amazon Marketplace

 MOQ (Minimum Order Quantity) is the smallest quantity a manufacturer or supplier accepts per order.
 High MOQs can strain cash flow and inventory but are often necessary for better unit prices.
 Sellers must balance MOQs with sales forecasts to avoid overstocking.

-Open term pageMPPP
+Open glossary pageMPPP

 Master Packs Per Pallet